hgardne4/Ridekick/README.txt

 Document root is /home/henryg30/Desktop/Ridekick/src Press Ctrl-C to quit.

 The "Listening on http://127.0.0.1:8000" line contains a live link that can then be used to open and run the project.
-This will open the idex.html or index.php file (in our case it is the index.html file)
+This will open the idex.html or index.php file (in our case it is the index.html file).

+NOTES:

+PHP design choices:
+When designing the login feature there were several approaches the best being a an object oriented approach.
+We were then able to make several functions corresponding to specific user inputs on different files.
+The best approach to discovering and differentiating which HTML files the POST data was coming from was through the HTML hidden tag feature.
+This way, we were able to use the same PHP file on both the login and signup pages, allowing for input to be differentiated within the backend.
+This was a super fun approach and made the linking between the front and backend make a lot more sense.